Sexual abuse scandal in the Roman Catholic Diocese of Bridgeport: Archbishop Egan's legacy

 In 1993, during Edward Egan's time as Bishop of Bridgeport (1988–2000), 23 lawsuits alleging sexual abuse by priests were filed against the Diocese.
 Five priests were removed from the ministry during his tenure, and two, Kherian Ahearn and John Castaldo, were convicted on sex abuse charges in 1993 and 2001, respectively.
 However, many priests credibly accused of abuse during this period died without facing prosecution.

 The 23 lawsuits filed during Egan's leadership were settled in 2001, one year after he was appointed Archbishop of New York.
 In April 2002, Cardinal Egan publicly apologized in a letter read out at Mass, stating, "If in hindsight we also discover that mistakes may have been made as regards prompt removal of priests and assistance to victims, I am deeply sorry".
 Nearly ten years later, in February 2012, the retired cardinal retracted his apology in an interview with Connecticut magazine, stating, "I never should have said that," and repeatedly denied that any sexual abuse had happened while he was leading the Bridgeport diocese.

 US Supreme Court decision

-On October 5, 2009, the United States Supreme Court rejected a request by the diocese to stay the Connecticut Supreme Court decision.Bridgeport Diocese Loses Bid to Keep Sex-Abuse Records Sealed On Nov.
-2, 2009 the United States Supreme Court decided Press Release: Bridgeport Diocese Responds To U.S. Supreme Court Statement not to grant a writ of certiorari.
+On October 5, 2009, the United States Supreme Court rejected a request by the diocese to stay the Connecticut Supreme Court decision.
+On Nov.
+2, 2009 the United States Supreme Court decided not to grant a writ of certiorari.